kamrik/ML1/README.md

 ## Week 15
  * Lab - Dec 11 - works as office hours in c410
 ## FINAL EXAM - Dec 13
- * You are allowed to bring one paper sheet (up to Letter/A4 size) of reference you prepared _yourself_.
-Use it wisely, most people benefit from the process of preparing the page, but not so much from using it during the exam.
-Copying other people's reference pages is well known to be NOT helpful.
+ * You are allowed to bring one sheet of paper (up to Letter/A4 size) of reference you prepared _yourself_.
+Use it wisely, most people benefit from the process of preparing the page, but not so much from using it during the exam
  * Otherwise same format as the mid-term
  * Material from the entire semester will be covered including (but not limited to) NumPy, Pandas, plotting and sklearn
 ## Epilogue